Sclerotherapy

 It is recommended to have sclerotherapy well in advance of important events as your legs will look worse before they look better.
 Many patients require subsequent treatments and are usually scheduled every 6-8 weeks to allow the body time to respond to treatment.
 The number of treatments needed varies from patient to patient, depending on the size and quantity of veins to be treated.

-Incomplete resolution of the veins.
+• Recurrence: incomplete resolution of the veins.

-A blood clot in the deep veins.
+• Deep Vein Thrombosis: a blood clot in the deep veins.
 There is a very low incidence of this complication.

-Include excessive redness, swelling or persistent pain.
+• Warning Signs: include excessive redness, swelling or persistent pain.

 Sclerotherapy Solutions

-A very concentrated saline (salt) solution which irritates the lining of the vein and causes it to close.
+• Hypertonic Saline: a very concentrated saline (salt) solution which irritates the lining of the vein and causes it to close.
 It is the most widely used solution and does not cause allergic reactions.
 Disadvantages are that it does sting and sometimes causes cramping during treatment.
 It can also cause staining that may or may not fade over time.

-A detergent-like solution that interferes with the cells of the inner lining of the vein, causing the vein wall to seal shut and close.
+• Aclera (Polidocanol): A detergent-like solution that interferes with the cells of the inner lining of the vein, causing the vein wall to seal shut and close.
 This treatment does not sting or cause cramping, and studies have shown that there is minimal staining associated with Asclera.
 This is a premium product that is more expensive, but the added cost provides more comfort.